benofbrown/darksouls/DSIII_Low_Death.md

 - Jump over to the other side, go through the door, stay on the raised path on the left and kill the mob there.
 - Grab the soul item, then dodge the Lothric Knight and run up to, and then past, the *Tower on the Wall* bonfire.
 - Grab the *Titanite Shard* there and go back to the bonfire, light it and rest at it if necessary.
 - Go back downstairs, grab the *Firebombs* on the beam and drop down to the lower level.
 I like to plunge attack the mob here.
-Head outside, and kill the mobs who climb over the walls, then rush the one who changes to a Pus of Man, killing them before they turn (takes two hits).
+Head outside, grab the soul item and kill the mobs who climb over the walls.
-- Grab the *Firebombs* on the roof.
-- Kill the *Crystal Lizard* for a *Raw Gem* and grab the soul item there.
+- Grab the *Firebombs* on the roof, and the soul item there.
-- Drop down to the next level, kill the arbalist and grab the *Black Firebombs*.
+- Drop down to the next level, and go in to the building there and take the first left.
-- Backtrack slightly in to the building you were on top of, and head to the left.
-Kill the arbelist at the top of the stairs, then turn around and kill the lantern wielder behind you.
+- Kill the arbalist at the top of the stairs, then turn around and kill the lantern wielder behind you.
 Move in to the next room killing the bandit on the left and grab the *Titanite Shard*.
 Go back down the stairs, smash the pots and kill the mob behind them, and grab the *Undead Hunter Charm*.
 - Dodge past the Lothric Knight with the spear, and sprint in to the corridor.
 A mob will follow you, turn around and kill it.
 - Carefully clear out this room.
 Start from the top and get rid of the thief and the firebomb guy.
-Pick up the *Silver Kite Shield* and equip it.
+Pick up the *Silver Kite Shield*.
 - Go down the stairs and aggro, then kill the dog.
 Next go for the greataxe guy to the right near the balcony, then the Halbard mob, followed by the other greataxe mob then finally the dog near the *Cell Key*.
-Grab the *Cell Key*, *Estus Shard* and *Titianite Shard* before heading back upstairs, and rolling through the barrels on the left before the room with the Lothric Knight in.
+Grab the *Cell Key*, *Estus Shard* and *Titianite Shard* before using a *Homeward Bone* to go back to the bonfire.
-- Run to the end of this platform, grab the *Green Blossoms*, and roll through yet more barrels.
-Drop down again, and grab then equip the *Astora Straight Sword*.
-- Drop down through the gap in the fence, then go back upstairs and backtrack all the way up the ladder to the room below the bonfire.
 - Drop down through the hole in the floor, kill the halberd mob, go down the stairs and kill the two mobs there.
 Rescue *Greirat* and equip the *Blue Tearstone Ring*.
 - Backtrack to the building where the Pus of Man erupts and drop down.
-Carefully drop down to the courtyard, and run out of the gate.
+Grab the *Black Firebombs* before carefully dropping down to the courtyard, grabbing the *Embers* and running out of the gate.
 - Kill the crossbowman on the right, turn around and kill the other mob.
 Grab the soul item there and make your way to the Cathedral, talking to *Emma* and getting the *Small Lothric Banner*.
-- Backtrack to where the crossbowman was, run straight ahead and take the lift up.
-Open the gate and run back to the *High wall of Lothric* bonfire.
-Kill any dogs that follow you up there, then warp to *Firelink Shrine*.
-- Sell all your soul items to the *Shrine Handmaiden*.
-- Make your way to *Andre*, infuse the sword with the *Raw Gem* and upgrade it to *Raw Astora Sword +1*.
-Also reinforce estus.
-- Buy a *Dagger* and a *Torch*.
-Level *Vigour* if there's enough souls left.
-- Warp back to *High Wall of Lothric*.
-- Use the short cut and go and kill *Vordt of the Boreal Valley* using a *Gold Pine Resin* buff.
+- Run back the way you came, then down the stairs to kill *Vordt of the Boreal Valley* using a *Gold Pine Resin* buff.
 Should be easy.
-- Rest at the bonfire after killing him, then fly to the *Foot of the Wall*.
+- Fly to the *Foot of the Wall*.

 ### Undead Settlement